nosolobots/stroustrup_ppp/chapter_4/drill/README.md

 5. Change the program so that it writes out the numbers are almost equal after writing out which is the larger and the smaller if the two numbers differ by less than 1.0 / 100.

+6. Now change the body of the loop so that it reads just one double each time around.
+   Define two variables to keep track of which is the smallest and which is the largest value you have seen so far.
+Each time through the loop write out the value entered.
+If it’s the smallest so far, write the smallest so far after the number.
+If it is the largest so far, write the largest so far after the number.

+7. Add a unit to each double entered; that is, enter values such as 10cm, 2.5in, 5ft, or 3.33m.
+   Accept the four units: cm, m, in, ft.
+Assume conversion factors 1m == 100cm, 1in == 2.54cm,
+   1ft == 12in.
+Read the unit indicator into a string.
+You may consider 12 m (with a space between the number and the unit) equivalent to 12m (without a space).